 A digital marketing campaign has many moving parts that all work together to grow your business.
-Once you get your campaign up and running with advertisements, email automations and sales funnels you will be able to review analytics and physically see your business developing.
+Once you get your campaign up and running with advertisements, email automation, and sales funnels you will be able to review analytics and physically see your business developing.
 From defining your goals and budget to setting up Facebook and Google advertising it’s a long road, but we’re here to give you the best advice, tips and tricks to building your next digital marketing campaign.

-So apply these tips to your digital marketing campaign, or contact our expert team and we’ll be an extension of your marketing department.
+Apply these tips to your digital marketing campaign, or contact our expert team and we’ll be an extension of your marketing department.

 1. Define your goals

 Do you want conversions, followers, likes, responses to emails, to be #1 on Google searches?
 The options are endless in digital marketing but it is wise to decide what your main goal is going to be in your digital marketing campaign.
 If you want to send emails as well as run ads on Google and other social media platforms, consider hiring a digital marketing agency to help you out as this can be a huge task for a small business owner.

 There are several different types of goals you can focus on.
 Some important ones that you should be aware of are brand awareness, follower growth, conversions and lead generation.

 Brand awareness should be high on your list.
 How many times have you told someone to search for something on the internet but instead of saying “Go search for it” you have said “Just Google it”?
 This is brand awareness at the highest level.
 When users start to use your brand name to refer to a generic term, you’ve made it.
 But it’s a long process to get there.